 11. Though your charges remain unproven and unadjudicated the BON will place on your license "formal charges."
 Any employer can also call the Board and be informed of all the piled on charges.
 They will not tell the calling prospective employer mitigating circumstances, or that there is evidence disproving the charges.

-12. The nurse now cannot work The nurse has already suffered great financial burden with attorney fees, and thousands spent to undergo the psychological testing and polygraph the BON want.
+12. The nurse now cannot work The nurse has already suffered great financial burden with attorney fees, and thousands spent to undergo the psychological testing and polygraph the BON ordered.
 Now the nurse will have no income.

-13. The Board will hire or use on retainer experts to testify against you.
+13. The Board will hire or use on retainer, experts to testify against you.
 These experts are often on contract to the Board or are

 Board staff.
 This makes the expert an advocate for the Board.
 Nurses at this point cannot afford to hire their own expert.

 14. After many months the nurse is notified only days ahead of their finally set trial date.